‘We need this project’: Family Dynamics seeks new path forward for youth behavioral health campus

 Amid increasingly negative public commentary, Anderson Community withdrew from the partnership.
 Within weeks, fallout related to information shared in grant application materials led to Susie Baugh being censured by her fellow Anderson council members, who accused her of representing herself in ways they claim violated legal and ethical standards.
 She has denied all such claims, saying that she did not review grant application materials prior to their submission and was not aware of the information represented in those materials.

-Wilson has backed that claim, taking responsiblity for inaccuracies.
-Speaking to a reporter at her Twin View office yesterday, Wilson’s eyes at times grew shiny with unshed tears as she discussed claims on application materials that led to the censure of Susie Baugh, who’s also one of Family Dynamic’s board members.
+Wilson has backed that claim, taking responsibility for inaccuracies.
+Speaking to a reporter at her Twin View office Tuesday, Wilson’s eyes at times grew shiny with unshed tears as she discussed claims on application materials that led to the censure of Susie Baugh, who’s also one of Family Dynamic’s board members.

 “She did nothing wrong, truly,” Wilson said.
 “It was all me.
 And I have to live with that.”